-Statistical analyses were performed using Stata Software version15 (Stata Corporation, College Station, Texas, USA) or SAS software version 9.4 (SAS Institute, Cary, NC, USA). size calculation was not undertaken as data from all available patients were included.
-Continuous data were assessed for normality and reported as mean (standard deviation, SD) or median (interquartile range [IQR] or range) depending on underlying distribution.
-Differences in health service utilisation variables (number of exacerbations requiring hospitalisation, days in hospital and days of IVAB treatment) between the year prior to commencing LUM-IVA and the year following commencement were compared using Wilcoxon signed rank tests.
-For pulmonary function parameters and weight for the year prior to and the year following commencement of LUM-IVA, slope estimates and standard errors were derived for each patient using all measurements for each time period via linear regression modelling to determine annual rates of change pre- and post-LUM-IVA.
-Comparisons were made using weighted, linear-regression analyses with weights derived by the inverse variance method, in order to account for the number of measurements per person in each time period.
-Changes in body composition variables in the year following LUM-IVA were assessed.
-To account for repeat measures, these data were analysed using linear, mixed-effects regression modelling, fitting main effect for time with patients treated as random effects.
-Post-hoc comparisons of time points were performed with Bonferroni correction for multiple comparisons.
-McNemar's test of paired proportions was used to compare BMI distribution at baseline and one-year follow-up.
-Correlations between variables were assessed using Pearson's or Spearman rank correlation wherever appropriate.
+Statistical analyses were performed using Stata version 15 (StataCorp, College Station, TX, USA) or SAS version 9.4 (SAS Institute, Cary, NC, USA).
+Size calculation was not undertaken as data from all available patients were included.
+Continuous data were assessed for normality and reported as mean with standard deviation or median (interquartile range (IQR) or range) depending on the underlying distribution.
+Differences in health service utilisation variables (number of exacerbations requiring hospitalisation, days in hospital and days of IVAB treatment) between the year prior to commencing LUM/IVA and the year following commencement were compared using Wilcoxon signed-rank tests.
+For pulmonary function parameters and weight for the year prior to and the year following commencement of LUM/IVA, slope estimates with standard errors were derived for each patient using all measurements for each time period via linear regression modelling to determine annual rates of change pre- and post-LUM/IVA.
+Comparisons were made using weighted linear regression analyses with weights derived by the inverse variance method, in order to account for the number of measurements per person in each time period.
+Changes in body composition variables in the year following LUM/IVA were assessed.
+To account for repeat measures, these data were analysed using linear mixed effects regression modelling, fitting main effect for time with patients treated as random effects.
+Post hoc comparisons of time-points were performed with Bonferroni correction for multiple comparisons.
+McNemar's test of paired proportions was used to compare BMI distribution at baseline and 1-year follow-up.
+Correlations between variables were assessed using Pearson (r) or Spearman (p) rank correlation wherever appropriate.
 A formal power calculation was not undertaken as data from all available patients were included.
-However, a retrospective sample size calculation was performed for FFM change.
-Based on a clinically important mean change of 5% and the standard deviation of change in FFM at one year at power of 80% and alpha of 0.05, a sample size of 7 would have been sufficient to detect this effect size, suggesting the lack of significant change in mean FFM is not due to a type II error.
-A two-sided p value of less than 0.05 indicated statistical significance.
+However, a retrospective sample size calculation was performed for fat-free mass change.
+Based on a clinically important mean change of 5% and the standard deviation of change in fat-free mass at 1 year at power of 80% and α of 0.05, a sample size of n=7 would have been sufficient to detect this effect size, suggesting the lack of significant change in mean fat-free mass is not due to a type II error.
+A two-sided p-value <0.05 indicated statistical significance.